 Bill Atkins has been lead counsel in over 100 intellectual property litigations during his 20+ years with the firm.
-He is a trial attorney and a registered patent attorney who has experience winning jury verdicts and decisions on both sides of the courtroom.
+He is a trial attorney and a registered patent attorney who has experience winning jury verdicts and decisions on both sides of the courtroom and in the United States Patent & Trademark Office.
 He particularly enjoys working on complex IP problems involving patent, trademarks, and/or other IP issues in court, in the ITC or PTO, or before filing.
 He has just finished a 300 page book on procedure at the Patent Trial and Appeal Board as well as the Patent Litigation Strategies Handbook, both of which are being published shortly.

 Some of his victories include:

 - Getting a state university professor and lab assistant added as co-inventors on NIH’s cancer drug patents on Velcade®, a drug which have had annual worldwide sales of $2B+;

 - Winning a three-week jury trial for a Swedish client who was sued for $200M+ for patent infringement and other related allegations; getting it affirmed at the Federal Circuit; getting awarded and collecting attorney’s fees and costs of $1.2M+.
 The District Court's decision stated "Defendant's counsel could not have achieved a better result for their client," and that his trial team's "time records in this case . . . were all reasonable and reasonably necessary for [the Swedish company] to defend this case."

 - Federal Circuit win reversing a district court's summary judgment finding of non-infringement on five patents owned and asserted by a very small company;